 Sto atus Н HOUSING Ongoing Postponed Not Accomplished COMMENTS 1 Coordinate with Burke County to increase code enforcement and to speed the repair or removal of dilapidated homes and littered properties (including abandoned "junk trailers"). Х The City has a Nuisance Ordinance that is used to assist with control of dilapidated and littered properties, or to enforce code.
-This will be moved to Policy AAAAAAAA Sto atus SF TRANSPORTATION (PROJECTS WILL BE SHIFTED TO COMMUNITY FACILITIES IN CWP) Ongoing Postponed Not Accomplished COMMENTS 1 Study potential rails-to-trails project (conversion of former railroad beds to bike and pedestrian paths) in vicinity of Highway 305.
-X This project will be removed.
-The railroad bed was bought out by private citizens 2 Coordinate City of Vidette road paving efforts and participate in Burke County's efforts to develop a countywide road paving program that prioritizes paving of routes in areas where development is planned. х This project will be removed as Burke County is not including this in their CWP 3 Resurface N. College Avenue. Х 4 Create signs or other means of slowing trucks passing through Vidette. Х City is continuing to work on getting signage and traffic calming measures approved by GDOT.
-IN INTERGOVERNMENTAL COORDINATION 1 Participate in efforts with Burke County to develop a countywide long range water service master plan.
-X This project will be removed as Burke County does not forsee this happening with their initiation in the next five years.
-2 Continue to meet on an informal basis with officials and staff from Burke County and other municipalities to discuss various issues as needed. Х This project will remain ongoing for communication between local governments, but will be moved to Policy
+This will be moved to Community Facilities Policy, page 24 Sto atus SF TRANSPORTATION (PROJECTS WILL BE SHIFTED TO COMMUNITY FACILITIES IN CWP) Ongoing Postponed Not Accomplished COMMENTS 1 Study potential rails-to-trails project (conversion of former railroad beds to bike and pedestrian paths) in vicinity of Highway 305. Х This project will be removed.
+The railroad bed was bought out by private citizens 2 Coordinate City of Vidette road paving efforts and participate in Burke County's efforts to develop a countywide road paving program that prioritizes paving of routes in areas where development is planned.
+X This project will be removed as Burke County is not including this in their CWP.
+Moved to Community Facilities Policy, page 24 3 Resurface N. College Avenue Х 4 Create signs or other means of slowing trucks passing through Vidette.
+X City is continuing to work on getting signage and traffic calming measures approved by GDOT.
+IN TERGOVERNMENTAL COORDINATION 1 Participate in efforts with Burke County to develop a countywide long range water service master plan. Х This project will be removed as Burke County does not forsee this happening with their initiation in the next five years.
+Moved to Community Facilities Policy, page 24 2 Continue to meet on an informal basis with officials and staff from Burke County and other municipalities to discuss various issues as needed. Х This project will remain ongoing for communication between local governments, but will be moved to Community Facilities Policy, page 24